Boris Johnson hailed by his party despite UK's economic woes

 The pandemic, which put much of the economy on ice, and Brexit, which made it harder for EU citizens to work in the U.K., combined to throw the economy out of sync.

-While not as dire as Britain’s infamous “Winter of Discontent” in 1978-79, when thousands of striking workers crippled essential services and led to Thatcher's election, the country has seen the most widespread economic disruption in years.
+While not as dire as Britain’s infamous “Winter of Discontent” in 1978-79, when thousands of striking workers crippled essential services, a crisis that ultimately led to Thatcher's election, the country has seen the most widespread economic disruption in years.

 A shortage of truck drivers, due partly to a testing backlog and partly to an exodus of European workers, has snarled British supply chains.
 That has left supermarkets with some empty shelves, fast-food chains without chicken and gas pumps out of fuel.